Our knowledge of orthopaedics. Your best health.

 Courtesy of Texas Scottish Rite Hospital for Children

 In a child under the age of 2 years, it may be impossible to distinguish infantile Blount's disease from physiologic genu varum.
-By the age of 3 years, however, the bowing will worsen and an obvious problem can often be seen in an x-ray.
+By the age of 3 years, however, the bowing will worsen in a patient with Blount's disease, and an obvious problem can often be seen on an X-ray.

 Rickets